thesocompany/thesocompany.github.io/_posts/2017-02-02-va-positions-unaffected.md

 date:
 categories: updates
 description: "Many VA positions will be unaffected by the freeze..."
-excerpt: "Veteran Affairs released a list of positions that will be unaffected by the government’s hiring freeze.."
+excerpt: "Veteran Affairs released a list of positions that will be unaffected by the government’s hiring freeze..."
 author:
 published: true
 ---